 Blood Orange: Classical pairings

 Blood orange pair well with all types of less acidic fruit.
 These kind of fruits attenuate blood orange's tartness, therefore: apricots, figs, strawberries, lime, lemon, mango, apples, melon and peaches.
-A marriage with pineapple mitigates the sour and slightly sulfurous notes of this orange.
+A marriage with pineapple mitigates the sour and slightly sulphurous notes of this orange.